frontwelljs/load-svg-file/CONTRIBUTING.md

    # Checks the coding style
    npm run check

-   # Checks that everything is all right
+   # Prepares the project before commit and check that everything is all right
-   npm run test-pr
+   npm run prepare
    ```

  - In **package.json**, add yourself to the [**array of contributors**][3]